rdfostrich/article-jws2018-ostrich/content/storage.md

 {:#deletion-counts}

 As mentioned in [](#delta-storage), each deletion is annotated with its relative position in all deletions for that version.
-We can exploit this information to perform deletion counting for any triple pattern and version.
+This position is exploited to perform deletion counting for any triple pattern and version.
-This can be done by looking up the largest possible triple for the given triple pattern in the deletions tree, which can be done in logarithmic time.
+We lookup the largest possible triple for the given triple pattern in the deletions tree, which can be done in logarithmic time.
 If this doesn't result in a match, we follow backward links to the elements before that one in the tree.
 In this value, the position of the deletion in all deletions for the given value is available.